na-na-hi/renget/archive/6wfys.md

 The author formerly recommended [Downgrading from 1.6.640.](https://www.nexusmods.com/skyrimspecialedition/mods/57618) Most mods originally included in this list have either been updated to this version or feature complete alternatives have been made since AE was released.
 I will be marking essential (imo) SKSE mods that have yet to be replaced with **Æ**, and SKSE mods that have been made compatible with *all* versions with **NG**. [github page for the curious.](https://github.com/CharmedBaryon/CommonLibSSE-NG) Keep in mind that many of these mods will have FOMOD installers or separate downloads for SE or AE.

+Regarding 1.6.1130: Unless you were somehow dead set on paying for mods, downgrade to 1.6.640.

 SKSE will throw an error if it detects an incompatible version of a SKSE mod and will provide the .dll name.
 Use this to troubleshoot any versioning issues.

 ##Fixes/Requirements